-The 2017 ATPI Winter Conference for students and teachers will be hosted by the University of Texas at Arlington February 24-26, 2017 in Arlington, TX.
+The Austin conference uses the Texas State Capitol Underground Complex for Friday sessions and Austin Community College Northridge Campus for Saturday classes.
 The conference provides on-site contests for students and teachers, along with hands-on classes related to all types of photography and video.

 H101 – Tips and Tricks for Digital Imaging

-Learn the basics of Adobe Photoshop.
-Designed for students or teachers who have limited experience with Photoshop.
+Learn the basics of Adobe Photoshop, such as dodging, burning, color correction, file formats, etc. Designed for students or teachers who have limited experience with Photoshop.
 Materials: none

 H102 – Photoshop Masking and Compositing